A combinatorial model for the decomposition of multivariate polynomial rings as $S_n$-modules

-A \defn{partition} of an integer $n$ is a sequence of positive weakly decreasing integers whose values sum to $n$.
-The notation $\lambda \vdash n$ is shorthand for the fact that $\lambda$ is a partition of $n$ and let $\ell(\la)$ denote the number of entries.
+A \defn{partition} of an integer $n$ is a sequence of positive weakly decreasing integers whose terms sum to $n$.
+The notation $\lambda \vdash n$ denotes that $\lambda$ is a partition of $n$ and $\ell(\la)$ denotes the number of terms in the sequence.
+We use $|\lambda|$ to denote the sum of the terms of the partition $\lambda$.
 The \defn{cells} of a partition $\lambda$ is the set of pairs $\{ (i, j) : 1 \leq i \leq \ell(\lambda), 1 \leq j \leq \lambda_i \}$.
 In this paper, the cells will be graphically represented by displaying them in the first quadrant using French notation with the largest row of the partition on the bottom.

 A \defn{multiset} is a collection of objects where the entries are allowed to repeat.
 Multisets will be indicated by enclosing the collection of elements with $\dcl, \dcr$ to indicate that the structure keeps the multiplicity of the elements.
 When the multiset has entries which are integers between $1$ and $m$, the \defn{content vector} of the multiset will be a vector $(a_1, a_2, \ldots, a_m)$ where $a_i \geq0$ is the number of times that $i$ appears in the multiset.